karlhorky/blog/_posts/from-papercuts-to-standards.md

 ## Then and Now

-I've been in open source for over 13 years, and in tech for over 20, through which I used a range of languages and technologies, from QBasic and C to Perl, PHP, Python, Ruby on Rails and then finally on to JavaScript / TypeScript.
+I've been in open source for over 13 years, and in tech for more than 20, through which I have used a range of languages and technologies, from QBasic and C to Perl, PHP, Python, Ruby on Rails and then finally on to JavaScript / TypeScript.

 Now I mostly work with TypeScript, React, Next.js, Node.js, SQL and Bash.